immunant/c2rust/rust-refactor/README.md

 `idiomize` requires a specific `rustc` revision.
 The `rust-lang/rust` repository was added as a git submodule to this repository.

-1. Check out revision `cfcac3` of `rust-lang/rust` by running `git submodule update --init path/to/rust-refactor/compiler`.
+1. Check out revision `cfcac3` of `rust-lang/rust` by running `git submodule update --init --recursive path/to/rust-refactor/compiler`.

 2. cd to `rust-refactor/compiler` and build with `./configure && ./x.py build`.